 3.2.4 Public prior use

 In many cases the ability to recognise a technical teaching such as the internal structure or composition of a product in prior use presupposes analysis of the product embodying this technical teaching.
-Whether it is technically feasible to analyse a product that is available on the open market is an issue that the boards have considered on a number of occasions.
+What exactly about a product that is available on the open market is considered as disclosed to the public is an issue that the boards have considered on a number of occasions.

 In T 952/92 (OJ 1995, 755) the board stated that information as to the composition or internal structure of a prior sold product is made available to the public and becomes part of the state of the art if direct and unambiguous access to such information is possible by means of known analytical techniques which were available for use by a skilled person before the relevant filing date (see also T 2/09).
 The board also stated that the likelihood or otherwise of a skilled person analysing such a prior sold product, and the degree of burden (i.e. the amount of work and time involved in carrying out such an analysis), is in principle irrelevant to the determination of what constitutes the state of the art.
 The novelty of a claimed invention is destroyed by the prior disclosure (by any means) of an embodiment which falls within the claim.
 The possibility of a complete analysis of a prior sold product is not necessary.
 The novelty of a claim is destroyed if an analysis of a prior sold product is such as to inform the skilled person of an embodiment of the product which falls within the claim.